Prior to enrollment at Wilkes Community College, placement testing is required for the following:

 D. Students who have completed an associate degree or bachelor's degree from an accredited college or university will be exempt from placement testing.
 Note: Students must meet the prerequisites for all courses that will be taken at WCC, which may involve selected placement testing if the previous coursework does not clearly include prerequisite courses.

 Note: All of the above exemptions do not apply to Dental Assisting, Emergency medical Science, Nursing, Radiograph or Respiratory Therapy applicants.
 These applicants should refer to the applicable admission packet for possible exemption options.

 Applicants requiring special testing accommodations due to a disability must notify the AccessAbility Services Office at (336) 838-6560 and request appropriate accommodations be made ten working days prior to testing.
 Placement testing accommodations for applicants enrolling only in distance learning activities (telecourses, internet courses, teleconferences and cyber classroom) will be handled on an individual basis.
 Students enrolling in any distance learning activity should contact the Student Services Office at (336) 838-6136 for further information.

 In order to retake placement testing, you must complete the following steps:

-1. Obtain a permission form from the Student Services Office.
+1. Obtain a retesting permission form from the Student Services Office.

-2. Pay the nonrefundable $10.00 fee in the Business Office located in Thompson Hall.
+2. Pay the nonrefundable $10.00 fee for each testing session in the Business Office located in Thompson Hall.

 3. Bring your receipt and return to the Student Services Office to schedule a retesting session date.